allenai/aristo-mini/README.md

 ## Available solvers

 Two solvers are included in this distribution.
-You can run on solver at a time for the Evaluation UI to use.
+You can run one solver at a time for the Evaluation UI to use.

 ### Random